mustaffxx/Bafometro/README.md

 # Bafometro
- Breathalyzer based on esp32 and app with React Native
+ Breathalyzer based on esp32 and app with MIT App Inventor.